sefetekin23/Maze_Collector/README.md

 If it comes across a block during any movement, it moves around the block.
 These moves aren't recorded in anytime.
 Markers are positined in a way that checkes all edge cases (while going to start point, just before and after a block, during block dodge, just before and after turning on sides, at the very last position)

-Completed first 5 out of 6 stages.
+Completed 6 out of 6 stages.

 ## Compile
 gcc -o fileName main.c graphics.c control.c robotGraphics.c